 Loan Against Property Part-Prepayment: Meaning_WC

-When you make part-prepayments of your Loan Against Property amount, you volunteer to repay a substantial amount of your loan sum in advance.
-You may choose to do this when you have surplus funds or are intent on saving the interest accumulating on your ongoing Loan Against Property.
+When you make part-prepayments of your Loan Against Property amount, you volunteer to repay a part of your loan sum in advance, i.e., before your predetermined EMI as per your repayment schedule.
+You may choose to do this when you have surplus funds and would like to either reduce your EMI amount or the remaining tenor on your loans.

 Note that making part-prepayments is not the same as loan foreclosure, as the latter means that you repay the entire outstanding loan amount in one go, before the end of your repayment tenor.